 To learn additional skills, including what to do when you have differences of opinions go to Building a loving relationship.

-Go to Intimacy Page
+Go from Love Skills to Healing Emotions Page